Hurtak/PHPAutoColor/README.md

 ##### 5.6 enableDebugging()

-* debugging is turned off and errors are not displayed by default
+* Enables displaying of detected errors
-* if errors occur, empty string is returned from getColor() method
+* If errors occur, empty string is returned from `getColor()` method
-* calling this method will display detected errors
+* This setting is optional, if you won't call this function debugging window won't appear

 ### 6. List of pregenerated colors

-List of 65 visually most distinct colors generated using [CIEDE2000](http://en.wikipedia.org/wiki/Color_difference#CIEDE2000) algorithm.
+* List of 65 visually most distinct colors generated using [CIEDE2000](http://en.wikipedia.org/wiki/Color_difference#CIEDE2000) algorithm
-Colors from this list are used if you use `setColorPickingMethod()` with `dynamic`, `dynamic-random` or `static` parameter.
+* Colors from this list are used if you use `setColorPickingMethod()` with `static` (default), `dynamic` or `dynamic-random` parameter

 <img src="http://i.imgur.com/40Dwl8U.png">